 At its height, Casa Malpais consisted of about 60 rooms with a Solar Calendar and a Great Kiva built nearby.
 As the Hopi and Zuni consider Casa Malpais to be sacred, there must have been migrants from Casa Malpais to both.
 By 1400, the Mogollon culture had essentially disappeared, merged into surrounding cultures.

 The pueblo at Casa Malpais was built of local basalt as the pueblo was built on terraces down the side of a volcanic basalt mesa.
 The man-made constructions bridged some of the fault fissures in the surface rock.
 Construction material was everywhere: the Springerville volcanic field is the third largest volcanic field in the continental United States.
 Logs for roof beams were close by, too.

 Today, Casa Malpais is a Springerville city property and can be visited only while on a tour organized by the good people at the Casa Malpais Archaeological Park and Museum at 418 East Main Street in Springerville.
 Tours originate at the museum and are only available Tuesdays through Saturdays, March through November.

-Great wooden roof beams hauled about 20 miles by hand, a huge stone kiva, windows and slots that allow summer solstice light to fall on intricate pictoglyphs inside and a network of finely engineered irrigation canals in the river valley below.
+Great wooden roof beams were hauled about 20 miles by hand.
+A huge, rectangular stone kiva was built with windows and slots that allow summer solstice light to fall on intricate pictoglyphs inside.
+They built a network of finely engineered irrigation canals in the river valley below.
 But beneath the ruins are even deeper secrets — beneath lie the only catacombs found in the prehistoric West.
-And in the architecture and artifacts, these ruins along the Little Colorado River also hold clues about the birth of a new religion that evolved at the same time as the almost simultaneous collapse of civilizations all across the Southwest.
+And in the architecture and artifacts, these ruins along the Little Colorado River also hold possible clues to the birth of a new religion that evolved during the almost simultaneous collapse of cultures all across the Southwest.

 The village now known as Casa Malpais once supported between 200 and 400 people.
-The ruin includes many pictoglyphs and astronomical sites.
-One platform seems to have provided a tether for a captive eagle for ceremonies: many ancient Pueblo people considered eagles to be divine messengers passing between Heaven and Earth.
+The ruin includes many pictoglyphs and astronomically-positioned sites.
+One platform seems to have provided a tether for a captive eagle for ceremonies: many Ancient Puebloan people considered eagles to be divine messengers passing between the Spirit World and Earth.